com-lihaoyi/utest/readme.md

 Sharing Setup Code, and Sharing Setup Objects
 ---------------------------------------------

-You can define blocks tests to group them together, and have them share common initialization code in the enclosing block:
+As you saw in the previous section, you can define blocks tests to group them together, and have them share common initialization code in the enclosing block.
+You can also define *mutable* values, or "fixtures" in the shared initialization code, and each nested test with a `Tests` block gets its own copy of any mutable variables defined within it:

 ```scala
 package test.utest.examples